 Wellbeing & Resilience

-City of Adelaide wants to develop strategies to support the community to increase wellbeing and resilience capability.
-To build, embed and measure wellbeing and resilience across the city community, we need to understand our starting point.
-To do this City of Adelaide partnered with the South Australian Health & Medical Research Institute (SAHMRI) to deliver a survey using the PERMA+ framework.
+To build, embed and measure wellbeing and resilience across the City, we needed to first understand our starting point.
+In 2016 the City of Adelaide partnered with the South Australian Health & Medical Research Institute (SAHMRI) to deliver a survey using the PERMA+ framework.
 PERMA stands for Positive emotion, Engagement, Relationships, Meaning and Accomplishment.
 The ‘+’ encompasses optimism, physical activity, nutrition and sleep.
-The survey responses provide the needed baseline data to plan our work and develop a Wellbeing Roadmap.
+The survey responses provided the needed baseline data to plan our work and develop a Wellbeing Roadmap.
 A summary report of the results of the baseline survey can be found here.

 Have questions or want to learn more about the project?